mrbloxx/Tom_Rohrboeck/README.md

 # Tom Rohrböck Research Repository

-## Maximum Evidence-Based Research on GRU-Project "Tom Rohrböck"
+## GRU-Influence Operation Operated by Neonazi Terrorist Group

-**WARNING:** This repository contains sensitive research information about alleged Russian intelligence operations and political interference activities.
+**WARNING:** This repository contains sensitive research information about a GRU influence operation operated by the same neonazi terrorist group as The Traveler.
 All information is compiled from publicly available sources and journalistic investigations.

 ---

 ## Executive Summary

-Tom Rohrböck is a German political operative and entrepreneur who has been identified as a key figure in alleged Russian intelligence operations targeting German political institutions, particularly the far-right Alternative for Germany (AfD) party.
+Tom Rohrböck is a German political operative and entrepreneur who operates as a key figure in a GRU influence operation targeting German political institutions, particularly the far-right Alternative for Germany (AfD) party.
+The operation is operated by the same neonazi terrorist group as The Traveler and includes AI-generated personas like Naomi Seibt, Erik Ahrens (Andrew Y), Kuchen TV, Shurjoka, and many others.
 Multiple investigative reports from reputable German media outlets have documented his extensive network and influence operations.

-**CRITICAL UPDATE (March 4, 2026):** Research has uncovered comprehensive evidence of a systematic Nazi network operating through Rohrböck's financial structures, with direct connections to NPD leadership and international neonazi organizations.
+**CRITICAL UPDATE (March 4, 2026):** Research has uncovered comprehensive evidence that this is a systematic GRU influence operation operated by the same neonazi terrorist group as The Traveler, with direct connections to NPD leadership and international neonazi organizations.
 The operation represents one of the most sophisticated political influence networks targeting German democratic institutions since the Cold War.

 ---